gardener/landscaper/docs/tutorials/05-external-jsonschema.md

     type: string
 ```

-When jsonschemas become more complex or are used by multiple components it is desired that the jsonschema's are defined once and reused by other components.
+When jsonschemas become more complex or are used by multiple components the requirement to declare a jsonschema centrally arises.

-The goal of this tutorial is to create a jsonschema in a definition component and make it usable in another component.
+The goal of this tutorial is to showcase how this can be done in the context of Landscaper.
+Therefore, we will create a jsonschema in a 'definition' component and make it usable in another component.

 __Prerequisites__:
 - OCI compatible oci registry (e.g. GCR or Harbor)